coryhouse/pro-javascript-bootcamp/README.md

 2. **Clone this repository.** - `git clone https://github.com/coryhouse/pro-javascript-bootcamp.git` or [download the zip](https://github.com/coryhouse/pro-javascript-bootcamp/archive/master.zip)
 3. **Make sure you're in the directory you just created.** - `cd pro-javascript-bootcamp`
 4. **Install Node Packages.** - `npm install`
-5. **Run the app.** - `npm start -s`
+5. **Run the app.** - `npm start -s` If the app opens in your default browser, you're all set.
+This is an example of the full development environment we'll build.
+You can use this as a reference throughout the day.
-This will run the automated build process, start up a webserver, and open the application in your default browser.
-When doing development with this kit, this command will continue watching files all your files.
-Every time you hit save the code is rebuilt, linting runs, and tests run automatically.
-Note: The -s flag is optional.
-It enables silent mode which suppresses unnecessary messages during the build.

 ###Production Dependencies
 | **Dependency** | **Use** |